Edinburgh & the Scottish Highlands

 Day 2 – Edinburgh

 Welcome to Scotland!
 Arrive at the airport and transfer to your hotel.
-Transfers will accommodate guests arriving in Edinburgh before 10:30 am.
+Transfers will accommodate guests arriving in Edinburgh on Day 2.
 After checking into your hotel, the remainder of the day is at leisure to relax or begin to explore the city.
+Your tour manager will conduct a welcome meeting at the hotel at 6:00 p.m.
 Overnight Edinburgh.

 Day 3 - Edinburgh Sightseeing

-We start the day with a Panoramic city tour.
+We start the day with a panoramic city tour.
 With streets steeped in history and a thriving cultural scene, Edinburgh offers the perfect balance between the traditional and the contemporary.
-During the tour, Edinburgh’s most famous landmarks come into view, including the Royal Mile, Hollyrood Palace and Edinburgh New Town.
-A true highlight of the tour is a visit to Edinburgh Castle, which overlooks the city and is a stunning example of both architecture and history.
+During the tour, Edinburgh’s most famous landmarks come into view, including the Royal Mile, Holyrood Palace and Edinburgh New Town.
+A true highlight of the tour is a visit to Edinburgh Castle, which overlooks the city and is a stunning example in both its architecture and history.
 The day ends with a visit to the Scotch Malt Whisky Society.
 Some of the region’s most fantastic examples of Scotch Whisky are available for tasting here.
+We will receive a talk from a Whisky Ambassador and two tastings.
 A highlight of our visit is a chef-prepared dinner in the Georgian-inspired private dining room.
-Savor indulgent cuisine prepared using only the freshest locally sourced ingredients and perfectly paired with carefully selected whisky or wine.
+Savor indulgent cuisine prepared using only the freshest locally sourced ingredients.
 Overnight Edinburgh.
 (B, D)

 Day 4 - Glasgow/The West Highland Line

 This morning we depart Edinburgh by deluxe motorcoach bound for Scotland’s biggest and most thriving city - Glasgow.
-Here, we will once again embark on a panoramic tour to see the destination’s most famous landmarks and attractions, such as the Riverside Museum, the recently refurbished Kelvingrove Art Gallery and the towering Glasgow Cathedral.
+Here, we will once again embark on a panoramic tour to see the destination’s most famous landmarks and attractions.
 After the city tour, we set off on one of the world’s best train journeys, the West Highland Line.
-As this iconic train travels down the West Coast of Scotland, you will be astounded by views of the mountains, moors, lochs and remote villages.
+As this iconic train travels north through Scotland, you will be astounded by views of the mountains, moors, lochs and remote villages.
 The ride truly is one to remember.
 We take the train to a village called Bridge of Orchy.
-Upon arrival, we take a short coach trip to a village of Killin, magnificently sited around the scenic Falls of Dochart.
+Upon arrival, we take a short coach trip to the village of Killin, magnificently sited around the scenic Falls of Dochart.
 Watch as the famous white waters crash into the rocks as they flow around the Islands of Inchbuie.
 Overnight Bridge of Orchy.
 (B, D)

 Day 5 - Oban/Isle of Mull